trailsangha/trailsangha.github.io/pages/home.md

 My name is Cameron Crowe, I live in New York City, and I'm looking for others who share my dual interest in hiking and Zen.

-Zen and hiking are many things to many people, but I think what we seek in them is largely the same: escape, structure, safety, meaning, connection, etc.---all just very ordinary, human things.
+Zen and hiking are many things to many people, but I think what we seek in them is largely the same: escape, structure, safety, meaning, connection, beauty, joy, etc.---all just very ordinary, human things.
 It's not my belief that ordinary humans need extraordinary practices.
 Rather, I think those of us drawn to practice on trail or on a cushion would be wise to spend our time simply addressing what brings us here.

 My favorite Zen teachers are Barry Magid (with whom I took the precepts) and Karen Terzano (a fellow hiker), and I feel like Zen practice is largely about showing up and being honest.
 Whatever practice is, I hope we can find a way to do it together... on a trail through the forest :)